Longview, Washington: Nutty Narrows Bridge

 Longview is home to the Nutty Narrows Bridge built in 1963 by Amos Peters.
 For many years, it was the only bridge in the world designed and built strictly for squirrels.
 The bridge was built in 1963 and its purpose was to avoid squirrel casualties on the busy streets beneath.

 Longview began a new annual festival, known as Squirrel Fest, in 2011.
-As part of the festival, a new squirrel bridge has been unveiled each year, and as of 2014, there are now four squirrel bridges in the city.
+As part of the festival, a new squirrel bridge has been unveiled each year, and as of 2023, there are now seven squirrel bridges in the city.
+However, as of late they have stopped unveiling new squirrel bridges.

 Recognition

 In 2012, Forbes listed Longview as one of the United States' prettiest cities.

 The Green Day song "Longview" from their album Dookie is named after the town.